-But what would an equivalent scenario online look like?
+Now picture an equivalent scenario online.
+What would that look like?

-When buyers overwhelm an online store, success can turn into failure.
-Not just lost sales, but reputational damage that could result in permanent loss of customers.
+When buyers overwhelm an online store, success can quickly turn into failure.
+Not just lost sales, but reputational damage that can result in permanently lost customers.

-Stories abound of e-commerce websites grinding to a halt after a deluge of visitors.
-In our example, customers rushing to a Country Road website expecting to pick up a bargain would instead find they couldn’t access the Country Road site when they shop online, let alone its discounts.
-Instead, they might meet a server error instead or, worse still, a site that only half-works.
-Pages load so slowly that a customer gives up in frustration before they click the pay button on their shopping cart.
+There are endless stories of e-commerce websites grinding to a halt after a deluge of visitors.
+Those same customers who were rushing to the real-life Country Road to find a bargain might find they can’t access the Country Road site when they shop online, let alone its discounts.
+Instead, they might meet a server error or, worse still, a site that only half works.
+When pages load slowly, a customer is more likely to give up in frustration than click through to their shopping cart.
 This is a lost opportunity, for both the consumer and business.

-Digital natives (loosely defined as consumers born from 1980 onwards) have high expectations of online interactions.
-Any type of business must not only have a website – well designed and easy to browse – but that website must also be available 24/7.
-The digital natives’ point of comparison is Facebook and Google, massive websites that deal with billions of users.
+Digital natives (loosely defined as consumers born after 1980) have high expectations of online interactions.
+A business must not only have a website – well designed and easy to browse – but that website must also be on 24/7.
+The digital native’s points of comparison are Facebook and Google, massive online platforms that deal with billions of users.
 It’s imperative that those platforms are open at all times, no matter what.
 The same should apply for small businesses.

-EB Games hadn’t adequately scaled up their infrastructure in readiness for the massive spike in customers hitting the website at the same moment – approximately fifteen times the usual daily number of page views.
-As a result, the retailer may have lost out on a huge number of sales.
+EB Games hadn’t adequately scaled up its infrastructure to handle a massive spike in simultaneous traffic.
+As a result, they lost out on a huge number of sales.

-Spikes in traffic to websites are becoming more common and more unpredictable as businesses move to sophisticated marketing tactics.
+Spikes in website traffic are becoming more common and more unpredictable as businesses adopt ever-more-sophisticated marketing tactics.
 Advertising campaigns across social media and other platforms are increasingly personalised.
-The ad will refer to an individual’s interests or preferences, or contain a specific offer for smaller and smaller segments.
+The ad will refer to an individual’s interests or preferences, or contain a specific offer for finely targeted audiences.

-Marketers want the flexibility to tailor messages and offers, and split test variations to see which will get the higher conversion rate.
+Marketers want the flexibility to tailor messages and offers, and split-test variations to see which will get a higher conversion rate.

 One factor driving unpredictability in traffic is the contextual impact of a marketing campaign.
 If a news story breaks on Facebook and a marketer inserts a highly relevant offer, then that can drive a high number of conversions.
-This may be intentional or coincidental, and may occur so quickly there is little time to prepare for the response.
-Offline factors that can boost traffic include the time of day, time of year or more random variables such as weather.
+This may be intentional or coincidental, and it may occur so quickly that there is little time to prepare for the response.
+Offline factors that can boost traffic include the time of day, time of year and even the weather.

 Companies running websites on their own servers are not always able to prepare for high spikes in traffic.
 So how do Google and Facebook do it?
 Instead of working on a ratio of servers to traffic and ensuring it’s within the capacity of their data centre, they build a pool of computing and storage power.

-The concept of cloud scaling gives a business the ability to instantly ramp up or down the number of servers required to meet the traffic.
-This eliminates the scenario where a company either wastes budget on extra physical capacity and servers sitting idle “just in case”.
-It also eliminates the reverse – the e-commerce website grinding to a halt during peak sales season.
+The concept of cloud scaling gives a business the ability to instantly ramp up or down the number of servers required to meet traffic demands.
+This mitigates the risk of overspending on extra physical capacity and idle servers.
+It also eliminates the reverse: the e-commerce website grinding to a halt during peak sales seasons.

 The beauty of cloud scaling is that it can be automated as soon as specific parameters (latency, processor usage) are met.
 When traffic spikes, cloud providers can spin up the necessary firepower with no human intervention required.

-Civica, an IT consultancy that works with government agencies, councils and libraries, helped an education customer set up a management system for schools in the Northern Territory.
-It took eight weeks from the time of signing the contract to set up the system, despite the remote locations of the schools in question.
+Civica, an IT consultancy company that works with government agencies, councils and libraries, helped an education customer set up a management system for schools in the Northern Territory.
+It took eight weeks to set up the system, despite the remote locations of the schools.

 “If you’re dealing with remote locations like the Northern Territory, it’s expensive and time-consuming,” says Daryn Vanstone, Civica’s marketing director.
 “If things go wrong, you have to wait for them to be fixed.
 With cloud you can [respond] quickly and avoid the cost of sunk IT.
 The customer can be up and running very quickly.”